Satya Prakash Singha: Career

 With partition imminent, Singha was appointed as Speaker of the Punjab Assembly, who advocated that Punjab be included with Pakistan.
-The Assembly met in June of 1947 to decide the question, and an armed Sikh leader announced that he would attack anyone who voted in favor of Punjab uniting with Pakistan.
+The Assembly met in June of 1947 to decide the question, and an armed Sikh leader announced that he would attack anyone who voted in favour of Punjab uniting with Pakistan.
 Ishtiaq Ahmed writes that:

-Being the Speaker of the Assembly of British India's Punjab Province, Satya Prakash Singha himself did not cast a vote.
+As Speaker of the Punjab Assembly in British India, Singha oversaw a pivotal vote on whether the province's legislators would join the existing Constituent Assembly or a new and separate one.
+In an unprecedented move, Singha entered the lobby for the first time in the Assembly's history to cast his vote, in favour of a new constituent assembly.

-After the creation of Pakistan in 1947, Singha was told that only a Muslim could serve as the Speaker of the Assembly, and a motion of no confidence was passed against him; Singha was ousted from his post.
-Singha died in 1948 and in 1958, Singha's family left Pakistan and moved to independent India.
+Following the partition and the creation of Pakistan in 1947, Singha was informed that only a Muslim could hold the position of Speaker of the Assembly.
+A motion of no confidence was subsequently passed, leading to his removal from office.

+However, despite early hardship and accusations during Partition, West Punjab's 400,000 Christians saw improved conditions under S.P.
+Singha's leadership, including a 5% quota in provincial services.
+Still, lacking representation in the Constituent Assembly, they have called for separate electorates until inclusive political alternatives to the Muslim League emerge.

+He died in 1948, largely forgotten and in disgrace.
+A decade later, in 1958, his family—having endured years of marginalisation and humiliation, emigrated to independent India, a stark departure from the inclusive vision Singha had once held for Pakistan.

 Legacy

 In 2016, a Pakistani postal stamp was issued in his honour.